What does “mental health” mean to you?

 20 Mental Health Interview Questions a Counselor Should Ask

 Open-ended questions are never a bad thing when you’re trying to start a discussion about mental health.

 - Tell me about your sleeping habits over the past X months.
 Have you noticed any changes?
 Difficulty sleeping?
 Restlessness?
-How about the quality of your sleep?

 - Could you tell me about any times over the past few months that you’ve been bothered by low feelings, stress, or sadness?

 - How frequently have you had little pleasure or interest in the activities you usually enjoy?
 Would you tell me more?